PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 ## DataSync

 [DataSync](https://www.ed.ac.uk/information-services/computing/desktop-personal/datasync) is the University’s Dropbox-like service for syncing files between machines.
-In this author’s view, it is too buggy and slow to be of much practical use, but any positive experiences using DataSync would be welcome.
+In this author’s view, it is too clunky and slow to be of practical use, but I have heard of at least one colleague who finds it useful.

 # Third-party services